Thanhlam43k4/nginx-in-action/README.md

     - An important web server task is serving out files(such as images or static HTML pages).
     - Create the `data/www` directory and put an index.html file with any context into it and the `/data/images` directory and place some images in it.

+***Configuring Nginx***

+- To config server of Nginx, you can go to the directory `etc/nginx/` and edit the `nginx.conf` file.

+## Use cases of Nginx

+- In this repository, I will practise all of nginx's use cases from serving static websites, load balancer, reverse proxy , SSL , so on.

+- And Using Nginx in different environment like cloud, k8s,...

+---
+Thank you for reading my README.md file about the nginx-in-action.